-Sunken city remains at Simena
+The sunken city remains at Simena

 Simena is a little way out from main resorts but well worth the journey.
-Wander round the ruins and even take a boat ride over the sunken areas.
+Wander around the ruins and even take a boat ride over the sunken areas.
 Often you’ll be treated to a traditional Turkish lunch on the boat and stop in one of the bays to swim the clear waters.

 Caretta Caretta Festival

 Any city which has a festival dedicated to turtles sounds pretty cool to us.
 Loggerhead turtles are the stars of the show each June, alongside firework displays, dance shows and watersports competitions around Iztuzu Beach.
 The event isn’t widely promoted so ask for more details at your hotel.

 Olu Deniz and Calis beaches

 We had to include some beach recommendations!
 Olu Deniz (pictured below) is the most famous stretch, beautifully situated and full of hotels, restaurants and bars.
 Needless to say, it’s popular here so turn up early to save a spot on the fine sand!
 Alternatively, try the shingle of Calis Beach, a haven for sunseekers and close to the yachts and watersports of Fethiye Bay.